-Short Message Peer-to-Peer (SMPP) is used as an access protocol, or SMS API, by SMS gateways around the world.
+Short Message Peer-to-Peer (SMPP) is used as an access protocol, or SMS API, by SMS gateways worldwide.
 Other SMS APIs such as HTTP, SMTP and XML are also often offered.
-SMPP is however preferable to these other SMS APIs.
-This is due to it being ideal where significant volumes of SMS are sent and/or received, when an industry standard protocol is preferable for development and maintenance purposes or when vendor lock-in must be avoided.
-In SMPP terminology an SMS gateway is referred to as a Routing Entity (RE), however they may be refered to as an External Short Message Entity (ESME) in the context of the SMPP communication with an SMSC.
+SMPP is preferable to these other SMS APIs because it is ideal where significant volumes of SMS are sent and/or received, when an industry standard protocol is preferable for development and maintenance purposes, or when vendor lock-in must be avoided.
+In SMPP terminology, an SMS gateway is referred to as a Routing Entity (RE).
+However, they may be called an External Short Message Entity (ESME) in the context of the SMPP communication with an SMSC.

 SMS gateways are used to bridge between applications that need to send and/or receive SMS and a mobile network's Short Message Service Center (SMSC).
 As a result, SMS gateways provide a means of sending and receiving SMS between applications and mobile users.
 Providers of SMS gateway services include SMS aggregators and mobile operators.

 List of international SMS gateway services from around the world that support SMPP.

 |Country||Provider||Service||SMPP over TLS?||Inbound||Reference||Online Signup|

 List of cloud SMS gateway platforms that can be used to run your own SMS gateway.